 We also have learned more about personal branding than we ever thought possible, or desired.
 Virtual backgrounds are good for that.
 I can’t tell you how many hours I have spent choosing a photo for a backdrop.
 I’ve learned a few things along the way.
 You want to avoid backgrounds that are distracting, including those with a lot of people, copulating animals, or anything from Las Vegas.
 The last two may be redundant, but you catch my drift.

 I enjoy the informality Zoom brings to the workplace.
 I’m not sure you can call it a “workplace” anymore.
-Informality allows people to be more creative and individualistic.
+Informality lets people be more creative and individualistic.
 That’s a good thing if you are concerned about employee happiness and finding meaning in work.
 And who isn’t?

 But, as you can image, there is a downside to all of this Zooming, and it has to do with informality.
 For instance, during a Zoom call you have to wait for long periods while others speak, especially if there are a lot of people on the call, and then, boom, you’re on.
 You wait and wait and then suddenly you’re on.
 As they say on Twitter, “Wait for it…” This process repeats itself until you are exhausted.
 God help the introverts among us.